 - Spend extra day in Hermanus

 - Instead of flying to Johannesburg from Port Elizabeth, continue driving on the N2 along South Africa’s wild cost towards Durban

 - (Optional but recommended): Stay at a private game reserve in the Kwazulu-Natal province around Durban instead of going to the Kruger

 South Africa’s Wild Coast

 The area between Port Elizabeth and Durban is called the Wild Coast.
 This area receives less tourists than the Garden Route, and is far less developed than the Garden Route towns.
 This area, also known as the Transkei, is home to the Xhosa people (which you’ll never pronounce right).
 It functioned as its own independent state during Apartheid and you can see that the infrastructure here is vastly undeveloped compared to their Afrikaner neighbors in the Western Cape.
 It’s totally a safe place to travel.
 Nevertheless, the contrast between natural and urban scenery can be noticed here.

 For any scuba divers, make sure to stop and have a few dives at Aliwal Shoal.
 This dive site, while not much to look at in terms of corals, is home to numerous species of sharks.
 You can easily be diving with dozens of different sharks swimming around you.

 In addition, even further up from Durban is the beautiful St. Lucia Wetland park which is home to beautiful beaches, dunes, swamplands, and diving.
-Sodwana Bay is one of the best places to dive in South Africa, and also one of the cheapest destinations in the world to become certified.
+Sodwana Bay, located in this natures reserve, is one of the best places to dive in South Africa and also one of the cheapest destinations in the world to become certified.